anniesullie/LCP_Examples/speed_index_vs_lcp/README.md

 ## Outliers where Largest Contenful Paint is much later than Speed Index

-HttpArchive on mobile uses a slow network connection, and the mobile outliers I saw where Largest Contentful Paint was much later than speed index all had a slow-loading hero image as the Largest Contentful Paint.
+HttpArchive on mobile uses a slow network connection, and the mobile outliers I saw where Largest Contentful Paint was much later than Speed Index all had a slow-loading hero image as the Largest Contentful Paint.
 For images, largest contentful paint occurs when the image is fully loaded and painted, which can be significantly later than speed index on slow connections for pages with very large images.
-I believe this behavior lines up well with the metric's intent of displaying when main content is displayed, but in some cases the user may have difficulty distinguishing when the image is fully loaded vs mostly loaded, such as the news.google.com case below.
+I believe this behavior lines up well with the metric's intent of measuring when main content is displayed, but in some cases the user may have difficulty distinguishing when the image is fully loaded vs mostly loaded, such as the news.google.com case below.

 ### https://files.google.com